-We offer a range of workshops focusing on media and radio.
-They are short, structured sessions which provide the ideal starting point to help you decide the most appropriate progression route, as well as providing a solid foundation for your development.
+We offer a range of workshops focusing on radio and media.
+They are short, structured sessions which provide a solid foundation and ideal starting point and can also to help you decide the best progression route for you.

-The benefit of studying media & radio related subjects at Sine FM is that, in doing so you are involved in a real world experience, connected directly to professional industry through working in a radio station.
+The benefit of studying radio & media at Sine FM ( Higher Rhythm) is that you are involved in a real world experience, connected directly to professional industry through working in a a 24/7 broadcasting radio station.

-Designed for those who are interested in getting involved with Community Media but unsure as to what route they should take, this workshop explores the community radio industry and gives insight as to what Sine FM is all about.
+Designed for those interested in getting involved, but unsure as to exactly which route they should take, the introductory programme explores the radio & media industry and gives insight as to what Sine FM is all about.
 FREE TO ACCESS ( Funded until June 2021 by TNL Community Fund )

-Each session can last up to 2 hours.
+Duration: Each session can last up to 5 hours.

 Group size: Maximum of 5

-- Do I need any particular skills? - The workshops are for anyone interested in getting involved in community media or those who are interested in writing for radio.
-Learners who have some previous experience of community media and/or creative writing will find their knowledge particularly useful.
-You should have an interest in radio as a creative platform.
+NO!
+Workshops are for anyone who are interested in getting involved in radio & media or those who are interested in participating in community radio.
+People who have some previous experience of these areas will also find these sessions useful as a refresher.

-- Are there any other costs?
-Is there anything I need to bring? - For all workshops, there are no costs involved for Doncaster residents as these workshops are funded until June 2021 by TNL Community Fund If you live out of the Doncaster area, contact us and we can discuss potential costs.
+For all workshops, there are currently no costs involved for Doncaster residents as these workshops are funded until June 2021 by TNL Community Fund If you live out of the Doncaster area, contact us and we can discuss potential alternatives.
 You do not need to bring any other materials for either of the workshops.

-- Do I need to have an interview before I can enrol? - It’s not really an interview, but more of ‘meeting up’.
-You would need to complete an Expression of Interest Form and we also need to go through an induction with you, so we need to meet you personally before you can start the course.
+It’s not really an interview, but more of ‘meeting up’.
+You would need to complete an Expression of Interest Form and we also need to go through an induction with you, so we need to meet you before you can start the course.

-- How will I be able to give my views on the course? - At the end of the session, you will be asked to do an evaluation activity.
-Please make sure you do this activity.
-All evaluation received will be monitored and this will help us to continually improve our courses.
+At the end of the session, you will be asked to complete an evaluation.
+Please make sure you do this.
+All evaluation received will be monitored and this will help us to continually improve our services..

-- How do I find out if I can get some support for my learning? - We can offer education and careers advice, through an external provider.
+We have several IAG qualified staff so can offer of signpost to further education and careers information.
 For financial and childcare support, disability support, support for Deaf and hearing-impaired students, dyslexia support, and English and Maths support, contact us.

-- When I've finished, what course can I do next? - Most learners progress to our further training in Radio Production, however, you can always discuss what your options are with your tutor.
+Most learners progress to one of the other courses we offer, however, you can discuss what your options are anytime with your tutor.